AndreWongZH/AndreWongZH.github.io/projects/project-4.md

 I gained experience in writing test using rspec and cucumber.
 Ensure all the test passed in the rspec and also came up with user scenarios when they use the app.

+This web application is deployed on heroku: [Rotton Potatoes](https://powerful-crag-39075.herokuapp.com/)

 Source: <a href="https://github.com/AndreWongZH/rottenpotatoes-rails-intro"><i class="large github icon "></i>AndreWongZH/rottonpotatoes-rails-intro</a>